This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Fiber Attenuation Measurements”.

 Explanation: The interference filters are located on a wheel at a length.
 These allow measurement at different wavelengths simultaneously and are accurate to a known level.

 10. Cut-back technique is destructive.
-State whether the given statement is true or false.

 Explanation: The cut-back method has some drawback.
 It is suitable for laboratory measurements but is far from ideal for attenuation measurements in the field.
 Hence it is termed as destructive.